liamsegura/gymstats/README.md

 **Note:** gymstats is still in development.
 Future plans for the app include the implementation of exciting features to enhance the user experience and provide additional functionalities.

--Converted to typescript Jul 11
+– Converted to typescript Jul 11

 # Functionality